wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 laContext.localizedReason = "Authenticate to remove activation"

-// Prepare PowerAuthAuthentication with context let authentication = PowerAuthAuthentication.possessionWithBiometry(withContext: laContext)
+// Prepare PowerAuthAuthentication with context let authentication = PowerAuthAuthentication.possessionWithBiometry(context: laContext)
 // Now you can use authentication in some functions...
 PowerAuthSDK.sharedInstance().removeActivation(with: authentication) { error in
     // ...